hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 passed on by each card installed in the bus.
 Unused slots in the bus need to have a G7273 continuity card installed so that the bus is functioning properly.
-Now, these continuity cards are relatively rare and one of the grant signals (NPG) is rarely used anyway, so it is common to install jumper wire on the back of the backplane to provide NPG continuity.
+Now, these continuity cards are relatively rare and one of the grant signals (NPG) is seldomly used anyway, so it is common to install a jumper wire on the back of the backplane to provide NPG continuity.
 When a slot has this wire installed, it is sufficient to install a smaller, cheaper card to provide bus grant continuity, and by shuffling around the boards, I messed things up in that